-It's hard to beat the convenience and luxury of getting a beauty treatment done in your own home.
-Rather than fighting traffic and rushing to get from work to the salon and back, all you have to do with a house call is open your front door and enjoy the experience.
+It's hard to beat the convenience and luxury of getting a beauty treatment in your own home.
+Rather than fighting traffic and rushing from work to the salon and back, a house call only requires opening your front door and enjoying the experience.
 Bliss!

 But having beauty work done where you live comes with its own set of parameters.
-After all, your place isn't a salon.
+After all, your place likely isn't a salon.
 What do you need to do to prepare?
 Do you tip like you normally would?
 If you've ever wondered about house call protocol, read on for answers from the experts.
-Click through for the scoop!

 When someone is coming to your house for an appointment the first time, give them all the details about parking and access.
-This information may seem obvious, but can prevent major time delays.
+This information may seem obvious but providing it upfront can prevent major time delays.

 Parking Considerations: Where should the stylist park when they arrive?
 Is street parking available, or are permits or meters involved?
 Should you warn them about that one-way street that always gets backed up around rush hour?

 Building Access: Do you live in a controlled-access building?
 Will you need to call down to let the front desk know someone will be coming?
 One freelance spray tan technician we spoke to waited in the lobby of a client's building for 15 minutes because they had forgotten to give the front desk permission to send her up.

 Communicate with the person coming over to ensure that they make it to your front door without problems.
 The point of the house call is the convenience, after all.

 Stylists who make house calls know and understand that they're going to the place you live, and don't expect it to be salon-ready or perfect.
 In other words, you don't need things to be spotless.